josefinnilsson/wakemeapp/README.md

 First, [install Node](https://docs.npmjs.com/getting-started/installing-node).
 Then standing in the root directory run:
 * `npm install` to install the frontend and backend dependencies.
 * `npm run start-dev` to start the server and client.
 The application can be visited at [localhost:3000](https://localhost:3000) and the server at [localhost:3001](https://localhost:3001).
+***Note: Running the application locally requires you to have the correct environmental variables set up.***

 ## Deploying
 The app is hosted on [Heroku](https://heroku.com) and uses automatic deploys that tracks the master branch of this repository.
 So in order to deploy the app, just push to master and the code will be visible at [wakemeapp.herokuapp.com](https://wakemeapp.herokuapp.com).